 I put this first because we too often focus on life insurance to cover costs.
-Yes, that’s important, but for single moms life insurance is a powerful game-changer.
+Yes, that’s important, but for single moms, life insurance is a powerful wealth game-changer.
+And Generational Wealth Building is possible for single mothers.
 After you figure out what your kids will need, boost your coverage or term to increase their wealth.
 Now, let’s figure out the baseline.

-How old your kids are helps determine how much life insurance coverage you’d need to acquire.
+How old your kids help determine how much life insurance coverage you’d need.
 The younger your kids are, the longer term you’ll want.

 A term life plan sets coverage for a certain period of time.
 You could make this extend for just 10 years, or go all the way up to 30 years.
 The term you choose should cover at least until your kids are 22, and longer if you are using the policy to build generational wealth.

 What does it cost you now to provide for your kids?
 How will those costs change between now and the end of the term?
 This is where you want to be comprehensive.
 Include

 - Costs to care for and maintain your kids, similar to what you pay every month in rent, food, etc.

 - Costs for education, after school programs and college